 I always like to thank parents who are supportive of their college students, especially when it comes to their mental health.
 The world would benefit from more compassionate and supportive parents like you, so thank you for being here on this blog learning about ways that you can continue to be an incredible parent to your young adult.
 If I can offer any help or support at all, please don't hesitate to contact me.

 About the author: Sarah Santiago is a licensed professional counselor in Michigan.
-She provides therapy to Michigan college students and emerging adults (ages 18-29) virtually.
-Her specialties include helping clients work through anxiety, eating disorders, and improving self-confidence.
+She provides virtual therapy to Michigan college students and young professionals throughout Michigan.
+Her specialties include helping clients work through stress, anxiety, eating disorders, improving self-compassion, overcoming people pleasing, and more.
+Learn more about Sarah, here.